Domesticated plants and animals of Austronesia: Dioscorea bulbifera (air yam)

 The air yam (Dioscorea bulbifera), also known as the bitter yam, is one of the lesser cultivated species of yam.
-It is usually only eaten as famine food in Island Southeast Asia, Melanesia, and Polynesia, because of the toxicity of some wild or feral plants when not cooked correctly.
+It is usually only eaten as famine food in Maritime Southeast Asia, Melanesia, and Polynesia, because of the toxicity of some wild or feral plants when not cooked correctly.
 However it is one of only three yams that were carried by Austronesians into Remote Oceania, the others being D. alata and D. nummularia.
 The part of the plant harvested are the aerial tubers, as it does not usually produce large underground tubers.

 It can be reconstructed to Proto-Oceanic as *pwatika or *pʷatik, with cognates including Lou puet; Lamusong patik; Boanaki posika; and Kwara'ae fasia.
 However, in Lamusong its meaning has shifted to the lesser yam, while in Boanaki, the meaning has shifted to a more generalized term for yams.
 It can also be reconstructed to the more generalized Proto-Oceanic *balai, meaning "wild yam", which became Proto-Micronesian *palai, with cognates including Rotuman parai; Tongan, Niue, and Samoan palai; and Rennellese pagai.